Financial Services Guide

 There are three key aspects to our fee structure; initial advice, implementation and ongoing advice.
 All fees stated below can either be deducted from your investments, superannuation or pension fund, or billed directly to you...

 1. If required, an initial one-off fee of $2,090 for the preparation of a comprehensive Statement of Advice.

 2. Should you decide to proceed with our recommendations, and depending on the complexity of your affairs, a one-off implementation fee of $990 may apply to cover administration costs/time (eg superannuation roll-overs, in-specie transfers etc).

 Does Westmount accept insurance commissions?

 Yes.
-We generally retain insurance commissions, using the proceeds to offset or lower our ongoing advice fees mentioned above.
+We generally retain insurance commissions at present, using the proceeds to lower our ongoing advice fees outlined above.

 Will Westmount receive other benefits?